 7. Failure to negotiate a director disqualification undertaking

-It is always in the directors’ interest to try and secure the lowest possible period of director disqualification undertaking.
-Apart from the obvious fact that the director disqualification period itself will be shorter, a reduced period can also assist in seeking leave to remain a director of a company despite being subject to a director disqualification order.
+- apart from the obvious fact that the disqualification period itself will be shorter, a reduced period can also assist in seeking leave to remain a director of a company despite being subject to a disqualification order.
 It could have important implications on your future business career.

 8. Running a company “behind the scenes”